Vermont FEED Project Director

 After a brief stint working in aquaculture on the Red Sea, Betsy realized that policy and governance issues were more of a calling than cultivating shrimp.
 She spent a decade with the City of Burlington directing its sustainable city initiative, neighborhood programs, and waterfront development.
 Betsy helped launch the Burlington School Food Project and Burlington’s Sustainable Schools Project.
 With Vermont FEED, she helped draft and pass Vermont’s first farm to school bill.
 Betsy also served as Director of Projects for the Orton Family Foundation overseeing community planning projects, evaluation, and capacity building in towns throughout New England and the Rocky Mountain West.

-As VT FEED’s Project Director, Betsy provides leadership, vision, and coordination to advance its mission.
+As Vermont FEED’s Project Director, Betsy provides leadership, vision, and coordination to advance its mission.
 Her work includes fundraising, communications, partner relations, and general management in coordination with the VT FEED Program Director.
-Betsy provides backbone support to the Vermont Farm to School Network and to the Northeast Regional Steering Committee of the National Farm to School Network.
+Betsy provides backbone support to the Vermont Farm to School Network and to the Northeast Farm to School Collaborative, and serves on the Advisory Board of the National Farm to School Network.